Characters: Game Of Thrones House Lannister

 Lady Joanna Lannister

-The wife of Tywin Lannister and the mother of Cersei, Jaime and Tyrion.
+Played By: N/AThe wife of Tywin Lannister and the mother of Cersei, Jaime, and Tyrion.
 She died giving birth to Tyrion before the beginning of the series.

 Lord Tytos Lannister

 Played By: N/AThe late father of Tywin and Kevan Lannister.
 He was a kind and generous lord, but his time as the head of the Lannisters was a period marked by decline for the House due to several poor investments, which nearly bankrupted the family.
 He also allowed himself to be openly mocked at court, which eventually resulted in the rebellion of the vassal House Reyne of Castamere and Tywin's rise to infamy as he personally put down the rebellion in his father's place, completely eradicating House Reyne in the process.

 Tywin Lannister: He was a good man.
 But a weak man... a weak man who nearly destroyed our House and name.

 - Bumbling Dad/Nice Guy: Tytos is remembered as a good man who nearly ruined House Lannister.

 - Extreme Doormat: By reputation, which thus directly contributed to the rebellion of his vassals House Reyne of Castamere.